farcasterxyz/docs/docs/intro/faq.md

 ## What is the difference between Farcaster & Warpcast

-Warpcast is an application that implements the Farcaster protocol and is owned/operated privately by the Merkle team.
+Farcaster is an open protocol (like IMAP for email), while Warpcast is one of many specific apps (like Gmail) that implements the protocol.